tryentering/startup/README.md

 }
 obj = new className(args); //calls the constructor, returns an object of type className

-JS objects:
+JS Rest and Spread:
-obj = newObject();
+  rest in func definition:
+  func(arg, ...arg2) { //arg2 will be a list with any remaining parameters

+  spread in func call:
+  func(...[elem, elem]) { //will assign the nth element of the array to the nth arg of func JS objects: obj = newObject();
 obj.one = "one";